cbroms/thoughts/wm/one-dimension-todo.md

   - ~~Ignore directories~~
   - ~~Fix scrolling in the editor search panel~~
 - ~~Sort changelog by date~~
-- Image support
+- ~~Image support~~
-  - For editor (drag and drop)
+  - ~~For editor (drag and drop)~~
-  - For API (copy file to new directory, replace link)
+  - ~~For API (copy file to new directory, replace link)~~
 - ~~Cancelling saving results in a null filename~~
 - Backlinks link to specific sections of text.
 Linked text can also backlink to the link that linked it lol.
 Instead of pages linking together, it's elements linking together.
 Something a bit like [text fragments](https://web.dev/text-fragments/).
 - Pasting a `.md` filename in the editor search should open the file by default rather than showing search results
 - Lists in excerpts should be converted to a comma separated list, where each `li` gets a comma appended.
 If possible, end the `ul` or `ol` with a period?
+- Add indication of number of page connections to each link.
+Helps get a sense for where in the network you're moving to (towards a highly-connected node, or away)
+- Assign each thought a randomly generated visual, ideally inheriting from a highly-connected set of neighbors
+- Visual "map" of the overall structure
+- Save `wm` to object storage as a backup

 Also see: